Travel tales from the 19th and 20th centuries

 1858 – Forester

-SANTA TERESA E CAPO TESTA
+SANTA TERESA GALLURA and CAPO TESTA

 I Percorsi dei Viaggiatori - Santa Teresa e Capo Testa